NearbyShops/Nearby-Shops-Android-app/README.md

 #### Commercial Use Permitted

 Commercial Use of this Software is permited.
-If you like this project please consider supporting it through donations or any other way.
+If you like this project please consider supporting it through donations or any other means.

 License